shrey7ansh07/3D-anatomy-completer-/README.md

     ```
 2. Run the `code.ipynb` file.
 ![Result from UNET where left is incomplete image and right one is complete one](https://github.com/krishmittal1301/3D-anatomy-completer-/blob/main/Unet/WhatsApp%20Image%202024-05-07%20at%2010.55.53_28ebe640.jpg)
+**Figure: Result from UNET where the left is the incomplete image and the right one is the complete one.**